International

 Main Sectors of Industry

-The industrial sector contributes 18.8% of the GDP and employs 25% of the population.
-The major industries are textile production (the largest source of foreign exchange revenue), oil refining, metal processing, and the production of cement and fertilisers.
+The industrial sector contributes 20.7% of the GDP and employs 25.6% of the population.
+The major industries are textile production, oil refining, metal processing, and the production of cement and fertilizers.
+Pakistan's textile and apparel industry is the largest sector, contributing 65% of merchandise exports and employing 45% of the labour force.
+Cotton and cotton-based products account for 61% of export earnings (PRGMEA).
 Maritime transport is also a significant activity; however, the market is dominated by foreign shipping companies and the state-owned Pakistan National Shipping Corporation (PNSC).
-The manufacturing sector accounts for 12.4% of GDP, with large-scale manufacturing accounting for three-quarters of the total.
-During the first nine months of the fiscal year 2021-22, large-scale manufacturing grew an estimated 10.4%.
-Overall, the industrial sector grew by 7.2% in FY 2022 (data Ministry of Finance).
+The manufacturing sector accounts for 14% of GDP, with large-scale manufacturing accounting for three-quarters of the total.
+Pakistan's industrial sector grew by 1.21% in FY 2024, recovering from a 3.74% contraction the previous year (data Ministry of Finance).

 Breakdown of Economic Activity By Sector Agriculture Industry Services